jbekesi/MLNAjb/README.md

 6. **Visualize communities**

-If you want to view the communities that exist within the collection of entities from 'entitiy_tags' and words that you have previously stored in 'user_ents', run the 'detect_community' function from the 'network' module:
+If you want to view the communities that exist within the collection of entities from `entitiy_tags` and words that you have previously stored in `user_ents`, run the `detect_community` function from the `network` module:

 ```
 network.detect_community (text_df, entity_tags, user_ents=None, user_dict=None, title='community_detection', figsize=(1000, 700), bgcolor='black', font_color='white')